 How to Stop Chocolate From Blooming

 If you are pouring chocolate into molds, make sure the mold is completely dry before using.
-Any water droplets on the chocolate will make it a lot easier for sugar bloom to appear.
+Any water droplets on the chocolate will make it a lot easier for sugar bloom to occur.
 This also applies to any tools you may be using; make sure they are clean and dry.

 If this is chocolate you prepared, it is as simple as retempering by using seed chocolate that is not bloomed.